dku-boanlab/sfc/README.md

 # Test Scenario
 1. Create default VMs
 $ virt-manager
+- VNFs
-- VNFs: firewall, netsniff-ng, snort-ids, suricata-ids, suricata-ips, tcpdump, NAT
+firewall, netsniff-ng, snort-ids, suricata-ids, suricata-ips, tcpdump, NAT
 Make sure that the NAMEs of new VMs are the same with the above ones (case-sensitive)

 - VM configurations